Skip to content

 • Delayed Auditory Feedback (DAF): Devices that use DAF delay the speaker's voice in their ear, which has been shown to reduce stuttering in some individuals.

-• Virtual Reality (VR): VR programs are being used in therapeutic settings to simulate public speaking environments, helping individuals practice their communication skills in a low-pressure, virtual setting.
+• Virtual Reality (VR): VR programs are used in therapeutic settings to simulate public speaking environments, helping individuals practice their communication skills in a low-pressure, virtual setting.

 Raising Awareness Through Campaigns and Events